boazbk/tcs/lec_05_physical_implementation.md

 # Physical implementations of NAND programs

+> # { .objectives }
+* Understand how NAND programs can map to physical processes in a variety of ways.
+* Learn the model of _Boolean circuits_ and get proficient in moving between description of a NAND program as a code and as a circuit or _labeled graph_.
+* See that NAND is a _universal basis_ for circuits, and examples for universal and non-universal families of gates.
+* Understand the _physical extended Church-Turing thesis_ that NAND programs capture _all_ feasible computation in the physical world, and its physical and philosophical implications.

 >_"In existing digital computing devices various mechanical or electrical devices have been used as
 elements: Wheels, which can be locked ... which on moving from one position to another transmit electric pulses that may cause other similar wheels